Gitter09/harshit-portfolio/README.md

 > **⚠️ Note on Proprietary Source Code:** > The core logic for this platform (including the Reverse-LBO solver and Excel generation engine) is proprietary.
 This repository serves as a technical documentation hub and architectural overview. **Full source code access is available for audit upon request.**

 **Live Demo:** [www.harshit-portfolio.me](https://www.harshit-portfolio.me)
+Special thanks to Prof. Byomakesh Debata and Prof. Aditya Sharma for the foundational lectures on Risk Analysis.
 ---

 ## System Architecture Overview